Amazon acquires movie studio MGM for $8.5 billion

 Jeff Bezos, meet James Bond.

-Amazon said Wednesday that it has struck a deal to acquire movie studio MGM for $8.5 billion, bolstering its efforts to become a top player in Hollywood.
+Amazon said Wednesday that it has struck a deal to acquire the historic movie studio MGM for $8.5 billion, bolstering its efforts to become a top player in Hollywood.

-The deal will give the e-commerce and cloud computing giant a famed studio and catalogue of film and TV titles to beef up its Amazon Prime streaming service, from the James Bond and "Rocky" franchises to television series like “The Handmaid’s Tale” and “Fargo.”
+The deal will give the e-commerce and cloud computing giant a famed studio and catalog of film and television titles to beef up its Amazon Prime streaming service, from the James Bond and "Rocky" franchises to TV series such as “The Handmaid’s Tale” and “Fargo.”

 MGM is Amazon’s second-biggest acquisition ever following the $13.7 billion purchase of Whole Foods in 2017.

-The deal comes amid a new round of consolidation in media as companies seek greater scale to compete in streaming against bigger companies like Netflix and Disney.
+The deal comes amid a new round of consolidation in media as companies seek greater scale to compete in streaming against bigger companies such as Netflix and Disney.
 Discovery and WarnerMedia announced plans to merge last week.
-Smaller Hollywood players like ViacomCBS, Fox Corp., Lionsgate and AMC are all likely to be acquired within a matter of years, many industry insiders predict.
+Smaller Hollywood players such as ViacomCBS, Fox Corp., Lionsgate and AMC are all likely to be acquired within a matter of years, many industry insiders predict.

 Mike Hopkins, senior vice president of Prime Video and Amazon Studios, said in a press release that Amazon plans to create new content using MGM's stable of intellectual property.